Reasons to avoid January travel in Australia

 - Flies and mosquitoes are out in full force.
 Although these pests vary a lot in their numbers and timing from place to place, they peak in the hotter months.

 - Heat can be excessive away from the southern coasts and mountains.
-Warm weather might sound appealing if you live somewhere cold, but the novelty can quicky wear off when it stays too hot for too long.
+Warm weather might sound appealing if you live somewhere cold, but the novelty can quickly wear off when it stays too hot for too long.
+In Australia, heat kills more people than all other natural hazards combined.

 - It is possibly the worst time of year for hiking and camping - a shame when so many of Australia's attractions are nature based.
 This is due to the discomfort and dehydrating effects of heat, plus the peak in the abundance of snakes and annoying insects, not to mention a scarcity of drinking water in many places, and the bushfire risk.
 Exceptions are the alpine areas and Tasmania, though some would argue even these areas are better in spring or autumn.